 However, there are more specific design programs available.
 And the best one for you depends on the type of project you’re planning.
 If you have more specific needs, you probably don’t have to pay extra for an all-in-one program.

-For example, if you’re only interested in landscape architecture, there may be a better program for you in our landscaping software category.
+For example, if you’re only interested in landscape architecture, there may be a better program for you in our best landscaping design software buying guide.
 The programs in that category include advanced tools for designing your lawn and garden so that the outside of your home is as spectacular as the inside.

-If you’re more focused on inside the home, you may want to look at our interior design software category.
+If you’re more focused on inside the home, you may want to look at our best interior design software buying guide.
 These programs are great and can help you renovate and remodel your existing home, whether you want to knock down walls or simply rearrange your furniture.

-And while we named Home Designer Suite our best pick for Mac users, we have an entire category devoted to home and interior design software options for Mac.
+And while we named Home Designer Suite our best pick for Mac users, we have an entire category devoted to the best home design software for Mac.

 Virtual Architect Ultimate Home Design